Vaghela dynasty: List of rulers

+Family Tree

 Coinage

 During Vaghela rule, the Gadhaiya coins increasingly lost its intrinsic value which was stayed unchanged for two centuries under Chaulukyas.
 The 4.4 g billon coin of Chaulukya had stable silver content of 2.02 g of which reduced to 1.83 g during Visala-deva's coins and its successive issues has less content, as low as 0.73 g.
 During stable net content of silver, the Gadhaiya coins were used in international trade from Afghanistan to Deccan.
 As its intrinsic value decreased, its circulation shrank to the area of modern Kheda district and its surroundings.
 These coins followed the tanka coins of Delhi.
 The coins of Visala-deva are mentioned as Visalamalla priya dra (dra stands for dramma) or Visala priya dra or Visalapri dra in various literary sources and epigraphs.
 The coins of Saranga-deva and Karna-deva had an elephant facing left on obverses and legends on the reverses.
 The legends reads shri saranga-de.. and Shri karna/devasya or Shri karna/devasa.
 Another coins of Karna-deva has Kumbha (vase) on its obverse enclosed in border made of dots and lines while reverse has the same legend.
 Another type of his coins of copper depicted lion facing left on obverse and the same legend on reverse.

 Cultural contributions

 A number of temples were built during their reign by wealthy merchants and ministers, Vastupala and Tejapala who also served as ministers and generals, including one of Dilwara Temples at Mount Abu and Girnar Jain temples.
-In fact, Kirtikaumudi, the biography of Vastupala, written by Someshvara, a royal priest, is also an important source of the history of the dynasty.
+In fact, ‘’Kirtikaumudi’’, the biography of Vastupala, written by Someshvara, a royal priest, is also an important source of the history of the dynasty.
 Visala-deva constructed or restored the fort of Dharbhavati (Dabhoi) which is well known for its elaborate carvings and gates.
-He built pratolis, temples and vapis in Darbhavati (Dabhoi) completed by about 1255 CE.
-Of its four gates, Hira Bhagol (with its adjacent temples) may have been built during Visaladeva's reign while three other gates may have been built by Tejapala, as indicated in Jain prabandhas.
+He built ’’pratolis’’, temples and ‘’vapis’’ in Darbhavati (Dabhoi) completed by about 1255 CE.
+Of its four gates, Hira Bhagol (with its adjacent temples) may have been built during Visaladeva’s reign while three other gates may have been built by Tejapala, as indicated in Jain ‘’prabandha’’s.
 The Satmukhi stepwell in Dabhoi is a temple built over a tank with seven wells ascribed to him.

 The Ra Khengar stepwell between Vanthali and Junagadh is stated to be constructed by Tejapala.
 The Madhavav in Wadhwan was built in 1294 AD (Vikram Samvat 1350) by Nagar Brahmin Madhav and Keshav, the ministers in court of the last Vaghela ruler Karna.
-The kunda at Kapadvanj was built about this period.
+The ‘’kunda’’ at Kapadvanj was built about this period.
 The Batris Kotha stepwell in Kapadvanj may have belonged to the 13th century due to its similarity with the Madha and Vikia stepwells.